intelequia/GAB2019ScienceLab/README.md

 In order to participate on the GAB Science Lab you will need:
 * An active Azure subscription.
 The easiest way to deploy the lab is by using Azure Container Instances.
 You will need an active Azure subscription to deploy the containers on Azure.
 You can signup for a free subscription [here](https://azure.microsoft.com/free/) or use the Azure Passes shared on the Global Azure Bootcamp event.
-* You can deploy the client on any other Docker powered environment:
+* You can deploy the client on any other Docker powered environment (see deployment instructions at the end of this document):
     * locally on your laptop using Docker Desktop, follow instructions at https://www.docker.com/products/docker-desktop
     * on any other environment, check https://docs.docker.com/install/